 When ingested, Salmonella bacteria can cause symptoms such as diarrhea, abdominal cramps, fever, and vomiting.
 These symptoms usually appear between 12 and 72 hours after exposure and can last for several days.
 In severe cases, hospitalization may be required.

-See also How long to cook chicken fries in the air fryer
+See also How to cook shoestring fries in the air fryer

 Cooking food thoroughly can help to kill Salmonella bacteria and reduce the risk of foodborne illness.
 The heat from cooking at high temperatures kills the bacteria, making the food safe to eat.
 It is important to cook meat, poultry, and eggs to their recommended internal temperatures to ensure that any potential Salmonella bacteria are destroyed.